-The Graduate Certificate in Special Education: Multi-Tiered System of Supports (GCSE:MTSS) is a fully online graduate certificate program in Special Education that starts Fall 2017.
+The Graduate Certificate in Special Education: Multi-Tiered System of Supports (GCSE:MTSS) is a fully online graduate certificate program in Special Education.

 School districts across North Carolina and the country are preparing to implement MTSS to include School-Wide Positive Behavior Intervention and Supports (SWPBIS) and Response to Intervention (RTI).
 These districts need systems and personnel to support implementation of the MTSS approach within their schools.